Skatteetaten/aurora/docs/documentation/aurora-config.md

       selectPolicy: Max
       stabilizationWindowSeconds: 0
 ```

+This configuration defines the following settings for HorizontalPodAutoscaler (HPA):

+    Metrics: The HPA uses the CPU resource and sets a target average value of 500 milli-CPU (mCPU).

+    Behavior: The scaling behavior includes both scaleDown and scaleUp policies.

+        Scale Down Policies: It applies two policies to scale down the number of replicas:
+            If the CPU utilization is below the target for at least 60 seconds, it scales down to a minimum of 4 replicas.
+            If the CPU utilization is below the target by 10% for at least 60 seconds, it scales down based on the percentage.

+        Scale Up Policies: It applies two policies to scale up the number of replicas:
+            If the CPU utilization is above the target for at least 70 seconds, it scales up to a maximum of 5 replicas.
+            If the CPU utilization is above the target by 12% for at least 80 seconds, it scales up based on the percentage.

+        Select Policy: When both scale up and scale down conditions are met, it selects the one with the maximum change.

+        Stabilization Window: After a scaling event, it waits for 300 seconds (5 minutes) before considering the next scaling action.
+For scale down, there is a stabilization window, but for scale up, there is no stabilization window (instant scaling).

 Warning: This feature cannot be used in combination with the VPA feature.

 ## Example configuration